Configuration

 Git Integration

-This setting controls how many recent commits are shown in the commit selection dropdown for LaTeX diff operations.
+A separate setting controls how many recent commits appear in the LaTeX-diff commit picker:

 Logger Configuration